 Remove and serve warm with vinegar or ketchup.

-Wash and cut the fillets on an angle so that each piece is roughly 4 ounces in size.
+Wash and cut the fillets on an angle if they are large, so that each piece is roughly 4 ounces in size.
 Dredge each fillet through the flour, then into the batter bowl, covering each side well.

-Lay each battered fillet in the hot oil (be careful of oil splatters!) and fry each side for 5 minutes or so, until crispy and lightly browned.
-Peak inside the middles of the pieces before removing from heat to be sure they are fully cooked.
+Lay each battered fillet in the hot oil (be careful of oil splatters!) and fry for 5-8 minutes, flipping half-way through, until crispy and lightly browned; time will depend on thickness of fish.
+Peak inside the middle of the first piece before removing from heat to be sure it's fully cooked and add time if necessary.
 Fish should be 145°F when done.